- Is residence right for me? Why should I live in Residence?

 -Students living on the quieter floors are encouraged to discuss violations of the Residence Contract and / or these standards amongst each other, and are encouraged to report any issues to staff if not able to self-resolve.

--Violations of these quieter floor standards may result in further actions from the Department of Housing and Conference Services, including an administrative imposed room change from this area.
+-Violations of these quieter floor standards may result in further actions from the Department of Housing and Residence Life Services, including an administrative imposed room change from this area.